Understand Phono Cartridges – Reference Paper

 But when grooves are modulated the picture changes.
 It will be shown that the stylus pressure on the record changes with modulation, giving wear depending on whether the vinyl remains within the elastic region or if it is deformed into the plastic region.

 A misconception about VTF is that the wear is sometimes directly attributed to this VTF factor, but wear which can only be caused by friction between the stylus and the groove walls.
 If the stylus is correctly shaped and well polished, wear is negligible.
 However, if the stylus is badly polished, worn, or damaged, wear can increase dramatically.
+When wear or damage is suspected, professional retipping may be the most sensible next step, subject to inspection.

 Effective Tip Mass